The Pacific Lionfish or Red Lionfish is an invasive carnivore that is both predatory and venomous.

-The Pacific Lionfish or Red Lionfish is an invasive carnivore that is both predatory and venomous.

-It feeds on juvenile fish including grunts, snappers, groupers, and shrimp to name a few.
-Since these young fish are not yet ready for reproduction, their removal from the food chain can lower the populations of very important ecological and economic species, reducing the health and diversity of the reef.
+It feeds on juvenile fish, including grunts, snappers, groupers, and shrimp, to name a few.
+Since these young fish are not yet ready for reproduction, their removal from the food chain can lower the populations of important ecological and economic species, reducing the health and diversity of the reef.
 Scientists have observed some lionfish eating up to twenty small fish in as little as thirty minutes.

-The lionfish may also be hazardous to humans, as their sharp venomous spines will cause an extremely painful sting that could lead to serious health problems, and, in exceptional cases, even death.
+The lionfish may also be hazardous to humans, as their sharp venomous spines will cause an extremely painful sting that could lead to serious health problems and even death in exceptional cases.
 The lionfish are prolific reproducers and have no natural predators in the Caribbean, although groupers reportedly may eat them.
-Lionfish are recognized by their reddish brown and white banding patterns that run vertically on the body.
+Lionfish are recognized by their reddish-brown and white banding patterns that run vertically on the body.
 They inhabit coral reefs at depths of 30 to 575 feet/10 to 175 meters.

 The first lionfish was reported and confirmed by the Bonaire National BNMP (BNMP) on October 26, 2009.
-The park rangers immediately implemented a plan to remove as many lionfish as possible to and educate the public about how they can help.
+The park rangers immediately implemented a plan to remove as many lionfish as possible and educate the public about how they can help.
 The most important aspect of this program is the accurate marking and reporting of fish to the BNMP, so the removal team can locate, catch, and remove the lionfish for further research and DNA testing.

 Many visiting divers wish to help with the fight against this invasive fish.
 Since removing these fish can cause serious stings, it’s best to leave removal to those who have been trained.